Let us open with prayer.

 I believe in God the Father Almighty, and I confess Jesus Christ as his only Son.
 I made that clear in the first part of my talk.
 The second part of my talk – the idiosyncratic part – does not assume that theistic background.
 But neither does it deny it.
 Instead I explained why I think we can accept the miracles of Jesus, reasoning purely from the standpoint of modern science and modern philosophy.
 It is my hope that whatever merit there may be in my reasoning would be seen equally by an open‐minded atheist and by an open‐minded theist.

-In the second part of my talk, I needed a general and value‐neutral adjective to describe things that happen otherwise than through physical laws of the type familiar to present‐day scientists.
-I chose the adjective paranormal; that is my attempt at generality and value‐neutrality.
-I am conscious that there are some people for whom the word paranormal is not value‐neutral, but I cannot find any better alternative.
-I would use the word paranormal to cover all the happenings that I have described: spoon bending, faith healing, Siddhis, telepathy, clairvoyance, precognition and psychokinesis.
+In the second part of my talk, I struggled to find a general and value‐neutral adjective to describe things that happen otherwise than through physical laws of the type familiar to present‐day scientists.
+I used the word paranormal, but that was unsatisfactory, because to some in the audience it was not value‐neutral.
+Here I use the word anomalous instead.
+I would use the word anomalous to cover all the happenings that I have described: spoon bending, faith healing, Siddhis, telepathy, clairvoyance, precognition and psychokinesis.
 I would use the same word to cover the miracles of Jesus and the resurrection of Jesus.
 In using that word I am not assuming that these happenings are the result of specific interventions by God, but equally I am not assuming that they are not.
 Conceivably it could be that some of them are and some of them are not.
 I tend towards the belief that all these happenings are within nature, but my reasoning does not depend on that belief.
 Neither am I assuming that they all have comparable spiritual significance.
 On the contrary, I believe that the resurrection of Jesus has enormous spiritual significance and that spoon bending has little or none.
-I chose spoon bending as my first example of a paranormal event for which there is modern evidence, not because it is profound, but precisely because it is trivial.
+I chose spoon bending as my first example of an anomalous event for which there is modern evidence, not because it is profound, but precisely because it is trivial.

 I think it is clear that Jesus’s miracles owe much to his mental powers.
 He himself said that faith and prayer are essential to miracles, and these are applications of mind.
 When the woman touched the hem of his garment and was healed, he said he felt power go out of him.
 In the wilderness he was tempted to turn stones into bread, and while I believe that it would not have been in his nature to do so, I think it is nevertheless clear that he thought he had the power to do so if he had so chosen.
 Simon Magus’s acts of magic are not attributed to God, and it seems unlikely that Simon Magus had mental powers that Jesus lacked.